-A small amount of the whitening gel is placed into the tray, which you’ll wear for ten to fifteen minutes, once a day, for two weeks.
+You’ll place a small amount of whitening gel into the tray, which you’ll wear for ten to fifteen minutes, once a day, for two weeks.

 “We don’t recommend using it consecutively for more than 14 days at a time,” she adds.
 You should take a break of a few months after the two-week treatment period is over.

-“There is a big misconception that whitening materials in the household, DIY brands are the same as the professional ones, and they are not,” Dr. Vakilian says.
+“There is a big misconception that you can whiten your teeth with household materials and that DIY brands are the same as the professional ones, but they are not,” Dr. Vakilian says.

 With professional treatments with a dentist, you should see improvement right away, but keep in mind that everyone’s teeth react differently.

-Dr. Vakilian says she saw a difference with her teeth after the very first time she used it, and never had to use the treatment for more than five days in a row.
+Dr. Vakilian says she saw a difference in her teeth after the very first time she used it, and never had to use the treatment for more than five days in a row.

-In the end, more clients are coming to her because they know they’re getting access to the best products on the market, and treatment by a professional, meaning less stress and even a whiter smile in the end.
+In the end, more clients are coming to Dr. Vakilian because they know they’re getting access to the best products on the market, and treatment by a professional, meaning less stress and even a whiter smile in the end.